Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 -------------------------------

 You wake up and read the newspaper, a Facebook post, or an academic article a colleague sent you.
 You, like other humans, can digest and understand rich information, but an increasingly central challenge for humans is to cope with the deluge of information we are supposed to read and understand.
-As social scientists, we often deal with text data that comes from a variety of sources – open ended survey responses, phone call transcriptions, social media data, notes from electronic health records, and news.
+As social scientists, we often deal with text data that comes from a variety of sources: open ended survey responses, phone call transcriptions, social media data, notes from electronic health records, and news.
 A challenge we face when dealing with these types of data is how to efficiently analyze it just like we do structured (tabular) data.
 For example, when analyzing survey responses or electronic health records data, both of which contain narrative text (from the respondents and medical practitioners respectively), the text data often gets ignored or read by the analysts (manually) and used anecdotally.
 Text analysis techniques described in this chapter allow you to use all of the data available (structured and unstructured), and efficiently incorporate large amounts of text data in your analysis.

 **Structure of the chapter [REMOVE WHEN DONE WITH EDITING]:**